saurabhdaware/pwainit/README.md

 - `npm i -g pwainit`
 - `pwainit <projectName>`
 - Select the features that you want in your PWA.
+- You can also update existing index.html by typing the name of existing folder
+- To initialize into same directory use `pwainit .`

 ## What after pwainit?